Text Generation: A Systematic Literature Review of Tasks, Evaluation, and Challenges: Evaluation

-\textbf{BARTScore} leverages a text-to-text model to asses text from perspectives like informativeness, coherence, and factuality \citep{YuanNL21c}.
+\textbf{BARTScore} leverages a text-to-text model to assess text from perspectives like informativeness, coherence, and factuality (three papers) \citep{YuanNL21c}.
 While it can also capture precision and recall, BARTScore also considers faithfulness and can be prompted or fine-tuned to fit more specific tasks.
 BARTScore++ improves on BARTScore by considering the explicit and implicit error distances when detecting hallucinations \citep{LuDXZ23}.
-The application of BARTScore heavily depends on the task, requiring a user to think about which variation to choose and how to design the prompt.
+The application of BARTScore depends on the task, requiring users to decide which variation to choose and how to design the prompt.

+In summary, model-based metrics enable a richer evaluation of generated text by capturing semantic and higher-level textual properties that model-free metrics cannot address.
+Hybrid approaches such as BERTScore and MoverScore are widely adopted due to their balance between expressiveness and robustness, while fully trained metrics like BLEURT and BARTScore offer stronger alignment with human judgments at the cost of greater sensitivity to biases and distribution shifts.
+Despite their overall superior performance, model-based metrics exhibit systematic failure modes and inherited model biases, which limit their reliability when used in isolation.
+As reflected in the reviewed studies, they are therefore most effective when combined with model-free metrics to provide complementary and more stable evaluations.